elan-ev/opencast-bigbluebutton-integration/README.md

 - opencast-dc-contributor
     - Description: People contributing to the event
     - May appear multiple times *** Geht das?
-    - Default: None or every vierer (Configurable)
+    - Default: None or every viewer (Configurable)
 - opencast-dc-subject
     - Description: A topic of the event
     - Default: None
 - opencast-dc-language
-    - Description: The primary language
+    - Description: The primary language.
+Language codes at the [Opencast repository](https://github.com/opencast/opencast/blob/develop/etc/listproviders/languages.properties).
     - Default: None
 - opencast-dc-description
     - Description: Description of the event
-    - Default: None or shared notes
+    - Default: None or shared notes (Configurable)
 - opencast-dc-spatial
     - Description: Location of the event
     - Default: "BigBlueButton"